AllJaber/My-Publications/README.md

-# Comparative Genomics of Haemophilus ducreyi
+#  Comparative Genomics of Haemophilus ducreyi; Insight into genes related to Virulence, Disease and Defense

 **Authors:** Rimon Mutsuddi and Abdullah All Jaber
 **Institution:** Department of Biochemistry and Microbiology, North South University, Dhaka, Bangladesh